-Not all the graphs have the same complexity to be solved.
-Some times we can observe special features that helps in the process of finding the chromatic number, as we have saw in the previous section.
-The was a challenge in 1993, the second DIMACS challenge [84, 85] where a lot of graph were shown to test them.
+Not all the graphs present the same complexity to be colored.
+Some times we can benefit from special graph features that help in the process of finding the chromatic number, as we have saw in the previous section.
+There was a challenge in 1993, the second DIMACS challenge [68, 69], where a lot of graphs were offered to test them.
 The researches were focused in these particular graphs because it becomes very easy to compare with the rest of the scientific community.
 More detailed explanations are given in Appendix A.

 A big problem is to know a priori the chromatic number of a graph.
 Some theorems can give precious information in this regard, and also can be used to build graphs in a way that fill the requirements of the theorems and be more easy to solve.
-A example is the planar graphs, that are 4 colorable [86, 87].
+For instance, that fact that planar graphs are 4 colorable [74, 75], eases the work on coloration of planar graphs [85][29].
 In Appendix A we recall the Kuratowki's theorem.
-Luzar [88] works over planar graphs.
-More complex planar graphs appears in Werra [89].

-A famous family of graphs is Mycielski graphs [90], already mentioned before.
-The Mycielski graphs M_i are triangle-free, with chromatic number i, $N_i = 32^{i-2} - 1$ nodes and $3N{i-1} + N_i$ edges.
-The M_4 is also called Grötzsch graph.
-These graphs are been solved in [91, 92].
+A famous family of graphs is Mycielski graphs [96], already mentioned before.
+The Mycielski graphs $M_i$ are triangle-free, with chromatic number i, $N_i = 3 2^{i-2} - 1$ nodes and $3 N{i-1} + N_i$ edges.
+The $M_4$ is also called Grötzsch graph.
+These graphs are been solved in [92, 17].
 But even though are a good starting point in the GCP, they are very easy graphs.
-Caramia [93] shows that sometimes is not feasible to solve the GCP with any heuristic.
-More works based in Mycielski graphs can be found in Lam and Larsen[94, 95].
+Caramia [18] shows that sometimes is not feasible to solve the GCP with any heuristic.
+More works based in Mycielski graphs can be found in Lam and Larsen[76, 77].

-Other classic problem is the queens' graphs, based in the chessboard and chess rules.
-A more exhaustive explanation is given in appendix A. We find a solution of these graphs in [96].
+Other classic graph family is the queens' graphs, based in the chessboard and chess rules.
+A more exhaustive explanation is given in appendix A. We find a solution of these graphs in [22].

-Mizuno [1, 97] have generated 3 colorable graphs that are hard to solve.
-Using Mizuno's method we can build graphs that although their chromatic number is only 3 are very hard to solve.
+Mizuno [93, 94] have generated 3 colorable graphs that are hard to solve.
+Using Mizuno's method we can build graphs which are very hard to color, although their chromatic number is only 3.

-Other graph type can be found in Chang [98] describing outer-planar graphs and trees and in Petrosyan [99, 100].
+Other graph type can be found in Chang [20] and Petrosyan [108, 107] describing outer-planar graphs and trees.
 A tree is an undirected graph in which any two nodes are connected by exactly one simple path.
-More graphs with the geometrical special feature in Kang and Klotz [101, 42].
-Less tested graph families found in the literature are also important as the one reported in [102] inspired in the DNA.
-The GCP is usually focused in non directed graphs, but directed graph can be colored as well [103].
+More graphs with the geometrical special feature in Kang and Klotz [70, 71].
+Less tested graph families found in the literature are also important, such as the one reported in [27] inspired in the DNA.
+The GCP is usually focused in undirected graphs, but directed graph can be colored as well [114].

-Permutation graphs in [104] and [105].
-Graphs with long paths are solved in [106], but it can be problems solving these graphs as noted in [107].
-Furmanczyk [108] used mixed graphs with directed and non directed edges.
-Herrmann in [109] speak about critical graphs.
+Permutation graphs are treated in [98] and [3].
+Graphs with long paths are solved in [144], but specific problems can appear solving these graphs as noted in [103].
+Furmanczyk [46] used mixed graphs with directed and non directed edges.
+Herrmann in [58] deals with critical graphs.